Terms & Conditions

 We reserve the right to provide a student with a course extension for 3-12 months.

-The student will be liable for a course extension fee, our student finance & collection consultant will advise the student on this amount need to be paid directly to the institution via our EFT process. [refer: 3.4 Banking details].
+The student will be liable for a course extension fee, our student finance & collection consultant will advise the student on this amount need to be paid directly to the institution via our EFT process.
 Our course extension offer applies to all students on our commercial Bootcamps.

 Switching policy and process